rae-gh/rae/docs/index.md

 **and a geometric analysis for criteria searching of density area of interest**
 ---

+The primary purpose of my PhD is to look for new information about interatomic bonds from ultra-high resolution x-ray crystallographic maps.
+The explosion in the solutions of ultra-high resolution structures has led to information about protein crystal structures being sampled up to every 0.3Å in ultra-high structures.
+With the distances in the peptide bond between atoms being around 1.45Å (Engh&Huber, 2006) this is an opportunity to analyse data sampled within atomic bonds for new informaiton.

+---

 ### The density in a peptide bond:
 .....CA
 .....|